 Zee Media Bureau

 Hitting back at Modi, who earlier in the day said the biggest blow to secularism in India was delivered in Kashmir from where Kashmiri Pandits were forced out due to their religion, Omar Abdullah said the Gujarat Chief Minister has insulted all Kashmiris with his statement.
-He added: “I don`t need secularism certificate from you Modi ji, neither does my khandaan
+He added: “I don`t need secularism certificate from you Modi ji, neither does my khandaan, nor do Kashmiris”.

 Defending his father, who triggered a row when he said Kashmir and they will not remain with India if the country becomes communal, Omar said Modi has levelled baseless allegations against Farooq Abdullah.